 - Start value for a countdown timer.

-- If the initial value is set to zero, the timer will count the time elapsed since the start of the timer.
+- If the initial value is set to zero, the timer will count the time elapsed since the timer's start.

 - You can set the time in seconds, minutes, and hours.
 The colored section of the clock face will display the time corresponding to the interval you set: